Beaudesert, Queensland: History

 On Tuesday 24 July 1888, the foundation log of St Thomas' Anglican church was laid by Mrs De Burgh Persse of Tabragalba with an address given by Archdeacon Nathaniel Dawes.
 On 24 November 1956 the foundation stone for a new church was laid by the Governor of Queensland, John Lavarack, and blessed by Archbishop Reginald Halse.The second St Thomas' Anglican Church was consecrated on Sunday 4 July 1965 by Archbishop Philip Strong.
 The 1888 church was used as the church hall.

-Timber, cattle and dairying were the main industries in the area.

 On 3 February 1889, Roman Catholic Archbishop Robert Dunne blessed the foundation stone for the first Catholic church in Beaudesert.
 The event raised £74 with a further £7 pledged.
 As 2 February was the Feast of the Purification of the Blessed Virgin Mary, it was decided to call the church Our Lady of the Purification, but it was commonly known as St Mary's.
 Dunne returned on 2 June 1889 to open the new church.
 Internally the church was 50 x 28 ft with 14 ft ceilings.
 It was built by James Madden of Ipswich, who design the church for free.
 It was fitted with an altar, altar rails and 20 pews.
 On Sunday 15 September 1907 the second St Mary's was opened, with the original church dismantled and re-assembled at Kerry where it was named St John's Catholic Church.

 In 1897 a Baptist church was opened in Beaudesert on land purchased for that purpose in 1889.
 The foundation stone was laid in April 1897 and the church was officially opened on Wednesday 16 June 1897.

 On 14 April 1901, the foundation stone was laid for St Mary's Convent School.
 The school opened on 19 August 1901 with an initial enrolment of 101 students and was operated by the Sisters of Mercy.
 The original timber building remained in use until 1939 when its condition was becoming dangerous.
 The school operated temporarily from the church until a new brick building was erected.
 The brick building was blessed and opened by Archbishop James Duhig on 3 September 1939.
 The timber building remains on the site as Mercy Hall.
 Further buildings were added over the years.
 On 19 August 2013, the 1939 brick building was badly damaged by a fire.
 However, the exterior and stained glass windows survived and the building was rebuilt, re-opening on 20 February 2015; it is now used for school administration.

 On 17 December 1901 auctioneers M. Selwyn Smith offered nine grazing and agricultural lots surrounding the town of the Beaudesert ranging in size from 137 to 607 acres, totalling 2235 acres.
 The land was being sold following the death of its owner Ernest White.

 The Beaudesert Shire Tramway to Christmas Creek, Lamington and Rathdowney, operated by the Beaudesert Shire, opened in 1903 and closed in 1944.

 A local newspaper, the Beaudesert Times was established in 1908.